 Supervision of the Doctoral Procedure

 The Graduate School will assign a supervisory team of at least two mentors for your doctoral project.
 As a rule, at least one member of the supervisory team will be a professor or senior lecturer (PrivatdozentIn) of the Department of Political and Social Sciences.
+Your supervisor(s) and you will sign a supervisory agreement, a copy of which you will have to submit as attachment to your application for the admission as doctoral candidate (see below).

 Admission as Doctoral Candidate